Is Yoga aerobic or anaerobic?

 Aerobic exercises are the one which requires oxygen to burn out all those deposited fats and calories.
-Oxygen requirement means the frequent breathing while performing the exercise.
+Oxygen requirement means frequent breathing while performing the exercise.

-The increased heart rate with fast flush of blood pumping through our heart makes it evidently good for burning higher number of calories in less time.
+The increased heart rate with a fast flush of blood pumping through our heart makes it evidently good for burning a higher number of calories in less time.
 But to gain such results, aerobic exercises should be done for at least 30 minutes or above after a little warmup.

 Advantages of aerobic exercises

 - Eliminates fats and cholesterol at a faster rate